Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Sourdough hot cross buns with cream cheese icing

-Inspired to start a new tradition, I created my own hot cross bun recipe with tangy sourdough starter for an updated twist.
-Want to know my secret?
-Combine the butter and flour together first before adding the rest of the ingredients.
-You’ll get soft, fluffy, and tender buns with a signature texture every time.
-These buns will be a unique addition to your collection of sourdough bread recipes for sure.
+Inspired to play around, this is my hot cross bun recipe with active sourdough starter.
+My secret: combine the butter and flour first before adding the rest of the ingredients.
+It’s a step is most recipes skip.
+You’ll get soft, fluffy buns with a tender signature texture every time.

 Sourdough hot cross buns with cream cheese icing on a wire rack